See how much you'll save by switching over to :Different.Learn how

 If any serious or costly issues arise, often the landlord will request to inspect those areas personally.
 Property managers are able to request a further inspection ahead of works with the tenant.

 If the tenant has caused more than the normal wear and tear damage, your property manager may need to issue them with a notice/warning.
-If no changes happen, the matter may need to be taken to the tribunal.
+If no changes happen, the matter may need to be taken to the tribunal and you might find yourself needing to evict a tenant.

 Any minor or not urgent repairs can be planned and budgeted for.
 The property manager should be sourcing a minimum of three quotes for any work over a predetermined value.
 This amount will differ from agency to agency.
 Here at :Different this minimum amount will be agreed upon with the landlord and will be quoted and presented to the property owner before any commitment to tradespeople is made.